-Terms: Four years with a maximum of two terms
+Terms: Four years with a maximum of two terms, youth: one two-year term

 Meeting: First Wednesday of each month, 7:00 p.m., City Council Chambers,

 Library Commission

 Duties: Advise the City Council on matters related to the Pleasanton Library and library services including policy, rules, capital projects, service levels and ongoing operations.
 This commission also promotes the use of library services to the community.